annashipman/annashipman.github.io/_posts/2023-07-11-strategy-fireside-chat.md

 ---
 anchor_id: fireside-chat
-title:
+title: "Strategic technology leadership: fireside chat"
 tags: Strategy Speaking
 layout: blog_post
 ---

-In May, I keynoted the second day of [CTO Craft Con](https://conference.ctocraft.com/london-2023/).
+I keynoted the second day of [CTO Craft Con: The Strategic CTO](https://conference.ctocraft.com/london-2023/).
 The topic was strategic technology leadership.
 Here's a write-up; video will follow.

 ## It was a fireside chat